kinoute/vim-hivacruz-theme/README.md

 1. Run `:PlugInstall` on vim after you added the correct line related to your Plugin Manager in `.vimrc` ;
 2. Verify that you have enabled the syntax highlighting with `syntax enable` or `syntax on` ;
-3. Add/change your `colorscheme ` to `colorscheme hivacruz` in your `.vimrc`.
-Make sure this line appears **after** your Plugin Manager lists the plugins installed.
+3. Add/change your `colorscheme` to `colorscheme hivacruz` in your `.vimrc`.
+Make sure this line appears **after** your Plugin Manager lists the plugins installed ;
 4. Add `set termguicolors` on top of your `.vimrc`, otherwise the theme might not work correctly.

 ## Languages supported

-Most of the (Neo)vim languages will have syntax lightighting working out of the box.
+Most of the (Neo)vim languages will have syntax highlighting working out of the box.

 To have a better syntax highlighting experience, I **highly recommend** to install the [vim-polyglot](https://github.com/sheerun/vim-polyglot) plugin.
 This plugin adds a lot of syntax highlighting for hundreds of languages and this theme depends on it to provide a better set of colors.